rgeissen/trusted-data-agent/docs/Marketplace/MARKETPLACE_COMPLETE_GUIDE.md

 ## Conclusion

-The Intelligence Marketplace transforms the Trusted Data Agent from a single-user tool into a collaborative platform.
+The Intelligence Marketplace transforms the Uderia Platform from a single-user tool into a collaborative platform.
 By enabling users to share, discover, and reuse proven RAG collections, the marketplace:

 - **Reduces token costs** through pattern reuse
 - **Improves quality** via community ratings